opensheetmusicdisplay/opensheetmusicdisplay/README.md

 * Wavy-line
 * Etc, see [OSMD 1.0 Project](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/projects/3)

+Also, OSMD is not an interactive sheet music editor.
+Rendering takes some time, and you can't easily/quickly move notes, place new notes, etc.

 ## How to Use OSMD

 * Available as [NPM module](https://www.npmjs.com/package/opensheetmusicdisplay), can be used with plain javascript or module managers like webpack